sammiechum/TuftsGitHubSampleToUpdate/ReadMe.txt

 Helol!

-THis is a file for StudeNTS in my Git and GitHub wroksohp.
+THis is a file for ParticipaNTS in my Git and GitHub wroksohp.

 It innntentiontallllly has mnay typos and eRrors.

-If you re a studnt in the wrokshop, plaese follow the process outlined in step VII to fork the respository, fix ONE error, and submit a pull request so I can include you're fix.
+If you re a participnt in the wrokshop, plaese follow the process outlined in step VII to fork the respository, fix ONE error, and submit a pull request so I can include you're fix.

 Now oyou nokw how to contribute to someone else's GitHub porject.